-NRS 235 (Formerly NRS 2351) Nursing Trends Lab • 1.0 Credit
+Nursing Trends Lab • 1.0 Credit

 A campus laboratory experience designed to allow nursing students to gain proficiency in nursing skills before actual practice in acute care settings.
-Students enrolled in the Nursing program register for this pass/fail class each quarter.
+Students enrolled in the Nursing program register for this pass/fail class quarters 4 and 5.
 Prerequisite: enrollment in the Nursing program.